 It seems to me that somehow, in a world where we can instantly connect with those around us, we are more disconnected than ever.
 I can easily spend a day interacting only with my husband, children and faceless friends on social media.
-I have in my home not one but three books written specifically for moms on friendship.
-The one I’m reading right now, Mothers of the Village: Why All Moms Need the Support of a Motherhood Community and How to Find It For Yourself by C. J. Schneider, has had me nodding along with the author’s experience of motherhood and community.
+That’s why Mothers of the Village: Why All Moms Need the Support of a Motherhood Community and How to Find It For Yourself by C. J. Schneider has had me nodding along with the author’s experience of motherhood and community.

 “It took a third baby in a new city to help me clearly see that a support network is not just a luxury but a vital necessity and solid answer to many problems modern parents face.
 According to the World Health Organization “[a lack of] social support is a relatively potent risk factor for postpartum depression.”
 A lack of social support is also a risk factor for addiction, mental health problems, poor health, slower rehabilitation, and many other problems.
 This is not just true for moms—social support is an irreplaceable existential need everyone has.
 And there are time when we feel this truth more desperately, times when we are more vulnerable to the effects of loneliness.
 This was the case for me when I became pregnant with my third baby.”